-Special events, club house fees and membership dues
+Special events, club house fees, membership dues and program service fees

-Revenue is recognized when control of the promised service is transferred to the Club's members, in an amount that depicts the consideration the Club expects to be entitled to in exchange for those services.
+Revenue is recognized when control of the promised service is transferred to the Club's members at a point in time, in an amount that depicts the consideration the Club expects to be entitled to in exchange for those services.
 Revenue is not recognized unless collectability under the contract is considered probable, the contract has commercial substance and the contract has been approved.
 Additionally, the contract must contain payment terms, as well as the rights and commitments of both parties.